 How A 10-Year-Old-Boy Helped Apollo 11 Return To Earth

-A half century ago, America's dreams were realized in space.
-The power of U.S. innovation and spirit brought the Apollo 11 crew to the moon and back.
+A half-century ago, America's dreams were realized in space.
+The power of U.S. innovation and spirit took the Apollo 11 crew to the moon and back.

-That mission was possible due to a diverse team of engineers, astronauts and mathematicians.
+That mission was possible because of a diverse team of engineers, astronauts and mathematicians.
 It was also possible thanks to the help of one 10-year-old boy who was in the right place at the right time.

-In 1969, Greg Force lived in Guam where his father, Charles Force, worked as the director of a NASA tracking station that helped connect the capsule with NASA Mission Control for voice communication.
+In 1969, Greg Force lived in Guam, where his father, Charles Force, worked as the director of a NASA tracking station that helped connect the capsule with NASA Mission Control for voice communication.

 "I loved it," Force told his daughter, Abby Force, in a StoryCorps interview.
 "I looked up to him a huge amount.
 Not only was it a prestigious job, but he was very good at it."

 After Apollo 11 began its departure from the moon, a problem arose — a bearing had broken in the dish antenna needed to track the ship.
-Without it, NASA risked losing the ability to communicate with the capsule as it approached earth.
+Without it, NASA risked losing the ability to communicate with the capsule as it approached Earth.

 Scrambling to find a solution, Charles called home, hoping that Greg's child-size dimensions could be of assistance.
 He asked Greg to come to the tracking station and squeeze his arm through the antenna's access hole and pack grease around the bearing.